 We are a non-partisan organization and we partner with organizations that support the rights and beliefs of all individuals.
 On occasion, we may work with local faith-based organizations to implement our programs but this does not indicate support for, or association with, the organization's religious affiliation.
 We do not work with political organizations.

-We accept equipment donations on a case by case basis, due to the cost of shipping equipment and the resources required to distribute and manage such donations when they arrive.
-If you are interested in supporting us this way, please contact Right To Play Headquarters.
+We do not accept equipment donations, due to the cost of shipping equipment and the resources required to distribute and manage such donations when they arrive.

 Donations made to Right To Play are applied to the area of greatest need in the organization and go to our sport and play programs in disadvantaged areas around the world.
 This gives us the flexibility to channel our funds to countries where our needs are greatest.